-Here is information about the next book we have selected to read for the Palestine Reading Circle, which we’ll meet to discuss in January 2019:
+Here is information about the next book we have selected to read for the Palestine Reading Circle, which we’ll meet to discuss in early February 2019:

 Defending Hope: Dispatches from the front lines in Palestine and Israel